Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-• The Roth IRA five-year rule is sufficiently complex that you may find it best to consult a financial advisor who specializes in tax planning.
+• As you can see, the Roth IRA five-year rule is complex.
+You may find it best to consult a financial advisor who specializes in retirement planning and/or tax strategy.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Look at the SmartAsset retirement tax calculator to determine where you’d like to live during retirement to reduce your tax liability.